olefinbrabus/PopCornCinema/README.md

 # PopCornCinema
 ## http://popcorncinema.website/

-## Про додаток
+## About The App
-Сервіс кінотеатру для бронювання, перегляду актуальних новинок у кіно за допомогою Django фреймворку
+Cinema service for booking and watching the latest movies using the Django framework

-## Особливості
+## Features
-- Адмін панель
+- Admin Panel
-- Кошик через сессію користувача без аутентифікації
+- Cart through a user session without authentication
-- створення заказу
+- creating a ticket reservation
-- завантаження квитків у pdf файл зі штрихкодом
+- downloading tickets to a pdf file with a barcode

-## Технології
+## Technologies
 - Python 3.9
 - Django 4.2.8
 - Bootstrap